 Why Clinicians Prefer Small Data to Big Data

 While big data has been at the forefront in healthcare technology for some time now, clinicians are often turning to small data to efficiently manage patient care.
-Small data helps them by providing quick input on allergies, times for blood cultures, missed appointments and so forth, which are tactical in nature but extremely important in efficient patient care.
+Small data helps them by providing quick input on allergies, times for blood cultures, missed appointments, and so forth, which are tactical in nature but extremely important inefficient patient care.
 Big data for example can say, X number of patients were admitted in the ER during a certain period of time.
-Can big data quickly identify how often or why Mr. or Mrs. John was admitted in ER last month?
+Can big data quickly identify how often or why Mr. or Mrs. John was admitted to the ER last month?

 Healthcare Technology and Small Data

 Technology companies see the potential of smartphones in healthcare and innovative solutions are being unleashed.
 For healthcare ISVs, the challenge is to connect small data to big data, to improve individual healthcare, even as solutions are uncovered which can have a far greater impact on a larger target group.
 Not stopping there, the hidden challenge is to ensure privacy even as data that is collected is assessed and answers are uncovered.

 Healthcare systems that have implemented electronic health records (EHR) can extend this to patients.
 If the systems can integrate individual health information, then both physicians and patients are maximizing digital health technologies.

 |What can be the effect of immunization programs?||Is my child’s immunity to diseases taken care of?|

 |Where do some of the healthiest people in the world live||Is my diabetes medication working as expected|

 |Are there any generic factors to identify a disease||Am I susceptible to X disease?|